-We have two stock option plans (the "SOPs"): the 2001 Stock Option Plan and the 2004 Incentive Stock Plan.
-New grants under the 2001 Stock Option Plan have not been made since the approval of the 2004 Incentive Stock Plan at our September 13, 2004 annual meeting of stockholders.
-All new grants covering all participants are issued under the 2004 Incentive Stock Plan.
+We have two Stock Plans ("SPs"): the 2004 Incentive Stock Plan and the 2013 Incentive Stock Plan.
+New grants under the 2004 Incentive Stock Plan have not been made since the approval of the 2013 Incentive Stock Plan at our September 23, 2013 annual meeting of stockholders.
+All new grants covering all participants are issued under the 2013 Incentive Stock Plan.

-The 2004 Incentive Stock Plan authorizes the issuance of the lesser of (1) 15% of the shares of our common stock outstanding from time to time, or (2) 10,000,000 shares of our common stock.
-The plan permits the grant of options to acquire common stock, restricted common stock and deferred stock, restricted stock units ("RSUs"), stock appreciation rights, and dividend equivalents.
-Our board of directors, or a committee established by our board, administers the SOPs, selects recipients to whom awards are granted, and determines the grants to be awarded.
-Options granted under the SOPs are exercisable at a price determined by our board or committee at the time of grant, but in no event less than fair market value of our common stock on the date granted.
+The 2013 Incentive Stock Plan authorizes the issuance of 3,000,000 shares, plus any shares that were reserved and remained available for grant and delivery under the 2004 Incentive Stock Plan as of September 23, 2013, the effective date of the 2013 Incentive Stock Plan.
+The plan permits the grant of options to acquire common stock, restricted stock awards, restricted stock units ("RSUs"), stock appreciation rights, bonus stock and awards in lieu of obligations, performance awards, and dividend equivalents.
+Our board of directors, or a committee established by our board, administers the SPs, selects recipients to whom awards are granted, and determines the grants to be awarded.
+Options granted under the SPs are exercisable at a price determined by our board or committee at the time of grant, but, in no event, less than fair market value of our common stock on the date granted.
 Grants of options may be made to employees and directors without regard to any performance measures.
-All options issued pursuant to the SOPs are nontransferable and subject to forfeiture.
+All options issued pursuant to the SPs are nontransferable and subject to forfeiture.